 Modern German cinema finally gets its first all-out Jewish laffer in “Go for Zucker: An Unorthodox Comedy,” a pacey, politically incorrect but good-natured entertainment that’s raked in a chipper $4.5 million-plus since release in early January.
+A kind of “My Jewish Funeral (in Berlin),” pic lets loose an experienced cast of vets on a well-honed script that has broad appeal offshore, especially if distribs can overcome auds’ resistance to Teuton comedies.
 Stateside chances look warm, especially among upscale urban auds.

 Vet Henry Huebchen plays charming shyster Jacob Zuckermann, aka Jaeckie Zucker, who was left to fend for himself in the East when his mother fled to the West with his elder brother Samuel as the Wall went up in 1961.
 Since the fall of the Wall, he’s turned to professional gambling to earn a crust, while his shiksa wife, Marlene (fellow vet Hannelore Elsner), runs a dry-cleaning biz downstairs.

 Unfortunately the chips are finally down for Jaeckie, who has five days to settle a €44,500 ($60,000) bank debt before the bailiffs arrest him.
 Worse, Marlene has finally kicked him out and wants a divorce.

 Jaeckie’s scheme is to enter a European pool tournament with a €100,000 jackpot.
 But he doesn’t even have enough for the €5,000 registration fee — and his daughter, Jana (Anja Franke), isn’t keen to loan her father any more money.